pierrejay/EZModbus/docs/30-how-to-guides/301-modbus-server-slave.md

 ### Words storage & memory management

-Words are stored on the server inside a `Modbus::WordStore` container which can store an arbitrary number of `Word` objects regardless of their underlying `RegisterType`.
+Words are stored on the server inside a `Modbus::IWordStore` implementation (`StaticWordStore` or `DynamicWordStore`) which can store `Word` objects regardless of their underlying `RegisterType`.
 This container is created in user code space (to keep in control of memory allocation) but directly managed by the Server.

 The optimal process is the following :

-1. Create the `WordStore` object on the stack or on the heap (see above example)
+1. Create the Word store object on the stack or on the heap (see above example)
-2. Pass the `WordStore` to the `Server` constructor
+2. Pass the Word store to the `Server` constructor
 3. Register your Words on the server with the `Server::addWord()` method
 4. Finally, call `Server::begin()` after adding all your Words

-To guarantee performance with a low RAM footprint & simple API, the Server's `WordStore` must stay sorted at all times (enables binary search), as it relies on a raw buffer/`std::vector` instead of more engineered STL containers such as `std::map`.
+To guarantee performance with a low RAM footprint & simple API, the Server's Word store must stay sorted at all times (enables binary search), as it relies on a raw buffer/`std::vector` instead of more engineered STL containers such as `std::map`.
 Adding a Word to the store also implies collision checks to detect a conflict (address overlap with an existing Word) which are highly time-consuming if not done on contiguous Words.

 The following process is observed to optimize computation overhead: